 What about the hundreds, if not thousands of Americans who were killed running away from lifelong bondage.
-The Underground Railroad highlights runaway slave successes, but what about all those who were killed while fleeing, or tortured to death when recaptured?
+Courageous Underground Railroad conductors like Harriet Tubman highlight runaway slave successes, but what about all those who were killed while fleeing, or tortured to death when recaptured?
 Has our nation not forgotten the runaways who died for freedom?
 Is there even one monument to them anywhere in our country?

 And what about all the heroic Americans who dared to stand up to Jim Crow?
 Think of the courage it took to cross the racial line in the South before the 1960’s.
 From the 1880’s to the 1950’s, more than four thousand Americans died for freedom as they stood up for their rights and were lynched by their fellow Americans.
 Surely those brave souls shouldn’t be forgotten.

 Many made the ultimate sacrifice in the Civil Rights Movement–Dr. Martin Luther King, Jr., Medgar Evers, some of the freedom riders, even children in churches.
 Their sacrifices probably brought even more freedom to America than all of our modern wars.